Enable Cookies in Chrome

 Choose your preferred Cookies settings

-You can now change your Cookies setting to what you prefer.
+You can now change your Cookies setting to what you want.

-Typically (especially if you are already following this guide!) you want to enable cookies in Chrome by selecting the first option - "Allow local data to be set (recommended)".
+Typically (especially if you are already following this guide!) you want to enable cookies in Chrome by selecting the first option - "Allow sites to save and read cookie data (recommended)".
 This will allow websites to store cookies (and other data!) on your computer for as long as the websites want to.

-An alternative to this setting is to choose "Keep local data only until you quit your browser".
+An possibilty to consider is keeping cookies enabled but also turning on "Keep local data only until you quit your browser".
 This will allow normal cookie functionality (eg. logging into websites with a username and password), however every time you close and reopen your web browser, you would need to log in to the website again.
 This setting can also help (but not necessarily eliminate) advertising companies tracking your behaviour across various browsing sessions.

 One other option to consider is to "Block third-party cookies and site data".
-This means (basically) that any website you directly visit is allowed to store cookies on your computer, but any "third-party" website (eg the server that places advertising banners on the site) is not allowed to place a cookie to track you.
+If you have cookies enabled and also have this option enabled it means (basically) that any website you directly visit is allowed to store cookies on your computer, but any "third-party" website (eg the server that places advertising banners on the site) is not allowed to place a cookie to track you.
 Note that this will not stop the advertising appearing, just (hopefully) decrease the amount of tracking they perform.

 Congratulations, you just configured Cookies in Chrome.
 Click here to check if Cookies are enabled.